afawcett/custommetadataapi/README.md

-# custommetadataapi
+# Custom Metadata API
-Apex Library for working with Custom Metadata Records
+Apex and Lightning Components for working with Custom Metadata Records